robert-lieck/MusicTreequence/README.md

 converter.parse("tinynotation: 3/4 CC#16 d8 f g16 a g f# 4/4 c4 d8 f g16 a g f#").show()
 ```
 ## The Name
 This library is called MusicTreequence because some aspects in music have a sequential nature (such as voice leading) and some are rather structured like trees (such as harmony).
-Since we somehow need a combination of both...you know...
+Since we somehow need a combination of both...well...